-- · Integrate nursing knowledge, the liberal arts, and a Christian worldview to fulfill nursing roles. - · Promote client health in a culturally relevant manner through collaborative processes. - · Provide competent care and meaningful comfort to clients who are healthy, ill, or dying. - Use critical thinking, healthcare information technology, and evidence-based findings to make decisions that promote safety and quality and improve client health outcomes. - Communicate through verbal, nonverbal, and technological means with individuals, families, communities and systems to achieve mutually determined health outcomes. - · Advocate to increase access to healthcare and to promote justice for underserved clients. - Conduct self as a member of the nursing profession by integrating Christian values, professional standards, and ethical perspectives. - Demonstrate a commitment to service of others, effective stewardship of resources, personal growth, and lifelong learning. - Demonstrate collaborative leadership to enhance the quality and effectiveness of nursing practice.
+- Integrate nursing knowledge, the liberal arts, and a Christian worldview to fulfill nursing roles. - Promote client health in a culturally relevant manner through collaborative processes. - Provide competent care and meaningful comfort to clients who are healthy, ill, or dying. - Use critical thinking, healthcare information technology, and evidence-based findings to make decisions that promote safety and quality and improve client health outcomes. - Communicate through verbal, nonverbal, and technological means with individuals, families, communities and systems to achieve mutually determined health outcomes. - Advocate to increase access to healthcare and to promote justice for underserved clients. - Conduct self as a member of the nursing profession by integrating Christian values, professional standards, and ethical perspectives. - Demonstrate collaborative leadership to enhance the quality and effectiveness of nursing practice.